realpaulwang/GMM/README.md

 http://melodi.ee.washington.edu/people/bilmes/mypapers/em.pdf

-The model is a mixture of 3 Gaussian distributions.
+The model is a mixture of m Gaussian distributions (m=n_cluster).
 Mu and Sigma are randomly initialized.
 For each pixel, cluster labels are determined based on likelihood the pixel comes from each distribution, and choosing the maximum.
 Then a new image is reconstructed such that each pixels correspondes to the cluster mean (Mu).
+Higher m requires longer time to run.